Samuel-Bie/helpdesk-backend/README.md

 ### Access the Application:

-Once the containers are up and running, you can access your Laravel application at http://localhost.
+Once the containers are up and running, you can access your Laravel application at http://localhost .

-For testing in postman use the the employee user
+For testing in postman use the employee user
 ```
 employee.user@test.com
 password